mainmatter/gerust/site/docs/index.md

 ### Full Projects

-[Tutorial – Standard Project](./tutorial-standard) shows how to create and work with a full project.
+[Tutorial – Full Project](./tutorial-full) shows how to create and work with a full project.
 It creates a full task management system with authentication step-by-step.

 ## What's a "Gerust"?